On a fragmented condensate in a uniform Bose system: Introduction

-In the present work, we will analyze the problem of fragmentation of the condensate in more details than in \cite{nozieres1982,nozieres1995}.
+In the present work, we will analyze the problem of the fragmentation of the condensate in more details than in \cite{pollock1967,nozieres1995}.
 We will show that the fragmentation of the condensate is possible even for a \textit{uniform} system (analogous result was obtained previously \cite{mtjltp2016} without general analysis of the problem of fragmentation).
 In this case, the condensates are not separated in the $\textbf{r}$-space, in contrast to the solutions in \cite{spekkens1998,spekkens1999,sakmann2009,fischer2010,zollner2010,streltsov2013,sakmann2014,lode2014,fischer2017}.
 We will consider the problem step by step, by passing from a more crude description to an accurate one.
+In Sections 2 and 3, we will show that the approach by Pollock-Nozi\'{e}res \cite{pollock1967,nozieres1995} has two weak places: point interatomic potential and Hartree--Fock wave functions.
+We will see that the use of a nonpoint potential leads to the possibility of a crystal-like solution with fragmented condensate (Sect.
+2).
+The transition from Hartree--Fock wave functions to the more accurate collective description is considered in Sect.
+3. The solutions with fragmented condensate in Sections 2 and 3 are approximate.
+In Sect.
+4, we will find the accurate solution for a fragmented condensate in the 1D Bose gas.